 All of the number 12s in the first paragraph alert me to the cycles I am completing and the new one beginning this year.
 I am blessed to be building a brand new life from the ashes of my last; hopefully, my books are as best-selling as the New Testament.
 It is also clear I must be careful not to give away all of my earnings this time.
-I am writing screenplays, internet blogs, e-zine articles, and eBooks this year: those will be my ‘primary’ color of income.
+New genres of writing will be my ‘primary’ color of income.
 I don’t need to start with outdated past learnings – blue and yellow – to create.

 And, like Mona Lisa, whether I become famous or infamous, I will never pretend to be something I am not; I will be natural.
 Most of all, unlike Dorothy, I will be open to new adventures, people, and places; I will refrain from pulling back the curtain too fast on some of the magic that comes my way.
 Home is where the heart is, after all; I will stay present in my life, wherever it takes me, every moment this year.
 And, if I really work hard and look for the opportunities that Jupiter brings my way, maybe I can spend another Christmas in Paris.
 Viva la Jupiter!